Siddhhi/160_daysofDSA/README.md

-DATA STRUCTURES AND ALGORITHMS (DSA) from the platform of
+DATA STRUCTURES AND ALGORITHMS (DSA) from the platform of GFG

 1. Arrays